StrawbethyMilkshake/OpenLinkway/README.md

 - `backgroundImage`: Specifies the URL of the background image for LinkFree.
 - `favicon`: Specifies the URL for the favicon.
 - `title`: Specifies the title of the page.
-- `description`: Sets a page description for SEO
+- `description`: Specifies the page description.
-- `language`: Specifies a language for the page
+- `language`: Specifies a language for the page.d

 Example usage:
 ```json